thradams/cake/ownership.md

 }
 ```

 **Zero** and **null** are different states.
-This difference is necessary because, for non-pointers like the socket sample, 0 does not necessarily mean null.
+This difference is necessary because, for non-pointers like the socket sample, 0 does not necessarily means null.
 The compiler does not know the semantics for types that are not pointers.
 However, you can use **static_set** to override states.
 In Listing 16, we annotate that server_socket is null, which doesn't mean it is zero but indicates that it is not holding any resources and is safe to return without calling close.

 The **not-zero** state is used for non-owner objects to indicate the value if not zero.